-activities where a mask cannot be worn.

-This guidance is based on current evidence and best data at the time of publication.
-Updates are provided to reflect changes in knowledge about the impact of the disease on children and adolescents (08-27-2021).
+This care pathway was designed to assist school personnel and is not intended to replace the clinician's judgment or establish a protocol for all patients with a particular condition.
+Diagnosis and treatment should be under the close supervision of a qualified healthcare provider, including school nurses.
+This guidance is based on current evidence and the best data at the time of publication.
+Updates are provided to reflect changes in knowledge about the impact of the disease on children and adolescents (04-13-2022).